cloudify-cosmo/getcloudify.org/guide/3.0/blueprint-guide.md

 {%endhighlight%}

-Now let’s try and deploy what we have created so far to get a fill of it
+Now let’s try and [deploy](quickstart.html) what we have created so far to get a fill of it.

 #Step 8: Adding the application layer